 Dedicated Server Hosting

 Dedicated server hosting is the most straightforward.
 You tell BlueHost the server spec you need and they will rent you the entire physical dedicated server.
 This is the most expensive form of hosting as you are not sharing anything with others.
 That is why the cost is also much higher compared to other shared hosting plans.
-You are paying for the entire cost for the server and for the maintenance & operation.
+You are paying for the entire cost of the server and for the maintenance & operation.
 No one is going to share the hosting cost with you like shared hosting.

 However, this does give you advantages like total server customization, incredible performance, along a massive amount of storage.
 Dedicated servers also provide you with better levels of security as well.
-The difference in the plan mainly due to the server spec: CPU, RAM and Storage difference, network bandwidth, and the number of dedicated IP addresses.
+The difference in the plan is mainly due to the server spec: CPU, RAM and Storage difference, network bandwidth, and the number of dedicated IP addresses.

 As you can see from the plans above dedicated servers provide you with a ton of storage, bandwidth, and RAM, all in a very high-performing server environment.
 Dedicated servers are commonly used by big companies with high requirements for site volume and security.